MathewChanda/DiscoverNews/README.md

 * Finally, I used this Material-UI Searchbar from a GitHub repo to create the searchbar for our users to search for articles on DiscoverNews

 ## What did I learn from building DiscoverNews
 Although I had a bit experience using React, I was not familar with any concepts relating to UI/UX design.
 Through further research on Google, I stumbled upon Material-UI design docs and Adobe XD.
-Quickly, I designed the front-end of DiscoverNews in Adobe XD and learned how to place React Components in the correct place to build a better user-experience!
+Quickly, I designed the front-end of DiscoverNews in Adobe XD and learned how to place React components in the correct place to build a better user-experience from the design documentation!
 Finally, I learned how to budget time and energy for DiscoverNews while working a full-time Software Engineering job by planning deadlines to complete key features of DiscoverNews.

 ## Future Features of DiscoverNews
 In the next iteration of DiscoverNews, I would like to implement many exciting features to improve the experience of finding new articles around the world :